KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

  - Application alarms
     *Application alarms are for example 'level alarms' that can be set per device per channel and trigger when the value falls below/over a certain level.*
  - Device alarms
-    *Device alarms are automatically triggered alarms in case a device has an exceptional state such es low power, high humidity, or stopped sending measurements.*
+    *Device alarms are automatically triggered alarms in case a device has an exceptional state such as low power, high humidity, or stopped sending measurements.*
  - System alarms
     *System alarms are triggered when system-wide problems arise.*